- 05 Oct 22

-Happy 69th Birthday, Bob Geldof!
-To celebrate, we're revisiting his classic interview with Hot Press legend Bill Graham – originally published in 1990.
+As Bob Geldof celebrates his 71st birthday, we're revisiting his classic interview with the late great Bill Graham – originally published in Hot Press in 1990.

 With his upcoming concert in Poulaphouca marking his solo Irish debut, it's been all too easy in the recent past to overlook Bob Geldof's standing as a musical and lyrical artist.
 The lines connecting the youthful Dun Laoghaire blues and Dylan aficionado with the creator of The Vegetarians Of Love are rarely traced in media-bytes that prefer to concentrate on Modest Bob, Live Aid Bob and Saint Bob.
 Here, Bill Graham, who knew the schoolboy, takes musician Bob on a freewheeling trip from then to now.